Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training: Point Prompt Training

-\mypara{Zero-initialization and learning rate scaling. } Unlike prevalent prompt tuning methods that only adjust inserted prompts while retaining the pre-trained models, our proposed domain prompts are joint-trained with the backbone.
+where $\gamma(\vc)$ and $\beta(\vc)$ are linear projections, $\bar{\vx}$ for computing $\mathop{\operatorname{E}}[\bar{\vx}]$ and $\mathop{\operatorname{Var}}[\bar{\vx}]$ is contingent on the specific normalization employed by the backbone.
+It's important to note that $\mathop{\operatorname{E}}[\bar{\vx}]$ and $\mathop{\operatorname{Var}}[\bar{\vx}]$ are statisticized independently for each dataset involved.
+We substitute the original backbone's normalization layers with PdNorm layers.
+This approach promotes a more efficient yet effective alignment of feature distributions across datasets in the scenario of multi-dataset training. \end{itemize} \mypara{Zero-initialization and learning rate scaling. } Unlike prevalent prompt tuning methods that only adjust inserted prompts while retaining the pre-trained models, our proposed domain prompts are joint-trained with the backbone.
 Nevertheless, in our paradigm, the introduction of randomly initialized prompts may disrupt the representation learning of the rest of the model, resulting in unstable training with large loss values at early training stages.
 We conjecture that, during the initial stages of training, the model is acquiring general knowledge that can be applied across diverse domains.
 However, as training proceeds, the model gradually begins to generate domain-specific representations based on general representations.
 To address this issue, we employ zero-initialization~\cite{ioffe2015batch} and learning rate scaling~\cite{he2016deep}, ensuring stability during early training stages and yielding superior results.
 Specifically, we zero-initialize the $\gamma(\vc)$ and $\beta(\vc)$ parameters of PDNorm, and we start with a smaller base learning rate of prompt-related parameters to prioritize the backbone during the initial training stage.
-We also perform a similar design to our alternative prompt adapters for a fair comparison, and the details are shown in the Appendix.
+We also perform a similar design to our alternative prompt adapters for a fair comparison, and details are shown in the Appendix.